Drafting Instructions – Free Trousers Pattern

 HIP CIRCUMFERENCE

-Measure the circumference of the widest part of your body.
-If you want to be more precise, you can measure the front and back hip curve instead of the whole circumference.
+Measure the circumference of the widest part of your lower body.
+This is normally the hips but your widest part can sit lower.
+If you want more precision, you can always measure the front and back hip arches separately (from side to side).

 TROUSERS LENGTH